Governors

 The term of office for a school governor is normally four years.
 Our Local Governing Body meets once a term (for approximately 2 hours).
 Most of our Governors find they usually attend meetings or visit a school three or four times each term.
 They are invited to special occasions such as assemblies, sports days, plays and presentations.

-- Meetings-StCatherinesPrimary 2025-26 download_for_offline
+- Meetings-StCatherinesPrimary 2025-26 as at May 2026 download_for_offline